maronem/School_District_Analysis/README.md

 ## Overview
-The purpose of this analysis was to use a clean a dataset of reading and math scores of 9th-12th graders from selected High Schools and assess the impact of school attended, grade, school spending, school size, and school type on passing percentage.
+The purpose of this analysis was to use a clean a dataset of reading and math scores of 9th-12th graders from selected High Schools due to alteration of math and reading grades for 9th graders at Thomas High School (THS).
+We assessed the impact of removal of these grades on school attended, grade, school spending, school size, and school type on passing percentage.
 This analysis was completed using the Pandas software library and Jupyter Notebook.
-Math and reading scores from 9th graders at Thomas High School
-(THS) were replaced with "NaN" using the np.nan function.
+Math and reading scores from 9th graders at Thomas High School (THS) were replaced with "NaN" using the np.nan function in Pandas.

 ## Results